Derv-OFlynn/Fallout2ndYear/06. Object Oriented Programming/Exam Revision.md

 3 hours

 Section A - Python Do 2 out of 3
-Section B - Python Do 2 out of 3
+Section B - Java Do 2 out of 3

 # <mark style="background: #AD21D9;">Classes</mark>